bmrgit/-BMR-KP-Liberation/README.md

 This Github page is not to take credit for the original mission made by  Killah Potatoes.
 This is used to make it easier to make change ind the mission =BMR= uses for ther own server

+The changelog shows both change's from the mission and serversided change's

 CHANGE LOG v 1.01